weshebert20/express-routing-lesson/readme.md

 to restart the app.
 One way to make your development cycle run faster is to use nodemon.
 This package automatically restarts your
 Node app when you save a file so you don't have to.

-To use nodemon you need to first install it, ``npm install --save-dev nodemon``.
-This
+To use nodemon you need to first install it, ``npm install -g nodemon``.
+This will install a global nodemon

 ## Independent Practice